-1) Reduce the frame size of objects if you do not require the use of the full screen.
-See NEW FEATURE: Default frame size lowered to 75%
+- Reduce the frame size of objects if you do not require the use of the full screen.
+See INFO: Default frame size lowered to 75% .

-2) If you are not using the default resolution, reduce the resolution of the screen if a larger resolution is not required.
-The Display device in E-Studio defaults to 640x480 and 16-bit, which is typically supported by most video adapters.
-You can change the Display device properties in the experiment if you double-click the Experiment object, click on the Devices tab, select the Display device, and click Edit.
-Be sure to change the resolution and bit depth properties to those supported by your video adapter.
+- If not using the default resolution, reduce the resolution of the screen if a larger resolution is not required.
+The Display Device in E-Studio defaults to 1024x768 and 32-bit in E-Prime 3.0 (these values are different in previous versions), which are typically supported by most video adapters.
+The Display Device properties can be changed in the experiment by navigating to the Experiment Object > Devices tab > Display Device > Edit.
+Change the resolution and bit depth properties to values supported by the machine's video adapter.

-3) Use duration values that are divisible by the refresh rate.
-See INFO: How do I set a specific refresh rate for older Windows operating systems?
+- Use duration values that are divisible by the refresh rate.
+See INFO: Listing of Experiment Advisor Modules ; "Duration not divisible by refresh rate" listing.

-4) Use RefreshAlignment.
+- Use RefreshAlignment.
 When using RefreshAlignment, the OnsetDelay may be negative.
-This should overall be considered an acceptable value for OnsetDelay.
-See NEW FEATURE: RefreshAlignment locks into nearest refresh vertical blank to promote timing accuracy
+This should be considered an acceptable value for OnsetDelay.
+See TIMING: RefreshAlignment locks into nearest refresh vertical blank to promote timing accuracy .

-5) Use PreRelease.
-See INFO: Using PreRelease to Maintain Millisecond Timing
+- Use PreRelease.
+See TIMING: Using PreRelease to Maintain Millisecond Timing .

 - Set GeneratePreRun to TopOfProcedure.
 See See article 18177 (direct link coming soon).